Municipal Leadership Academy

 MLA Part Two costs $60.

 MLA Part Three builds on the understanding developed in the first two parts by covering specific issues and challenges that cities face, providing attendees tools to improve their communities.
-Part Three is held at five locations around the state with one virtual session.

 Learn about the city’s role in economic development and the tools used by city governments to retain and attract businesses and housing.
 This session is essential to understanding the critical role city officials have in maintaining and improving their local economy.